VINYL INSTALL KNOWLEDGE BASE

 You should cut relatively close to the edges of the vinyl, but it doesn't need to be perfect.
 You also don't need to cut out the inside area of shapes, just the outside.

-With isopropyl alcohol and a microfiber cloth, go over the panels paying close attention to the panel edges.
-Make sure to do this step right before your tape mockup/install.
+Start with a clean, dry surface.
+Avoid cleaning with oily detail sprays.
+With 70% isopropyl alcohol and a microfiber cloth, go over the panels paying very close attention to the panel edges.
+If the panel edges are not clean, the vinyl will peel up.
+Make sure to do this step right before you are ready to start the physical mockup / install.

 The easiest way to do this is to ask a friend who knows how to use Photoshop or art software for help :D However, you can do it yourself with a mobile app like Instagram or CapCut.